 - The book's five full-length practice tests offer a sufficient amount of practice for most students.
 Since each test takes at least four hours to complete and review, that's already 20 hours of material!

 - Answers for each question are available in the book.

-- You can get all the official practice tests for free online, but these don’t have answer explanations.
+- You can get the same number of official practice tests for free online (although these don’t have answer explanations).

 - It doesn’t provide other instructional material.
 If you’re bad at algebra, you can’t rely on this book alone.
 You're really only buying it for the tests, and ACT, Inc., knows this.

 - Taking practice tests without learning strategy isn’t going to improve your score, and the book doesn’t provide guidance on how to do this effectively.

 - Most of this book is identical to the 2018-19 edition (except for the extra practice test), so if you already own that book, it's probably not worth buying this newest version.